TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Lilygo T-Display/T-Display/Programming/Using ESPHome/Adding Deep Sleep/README.md

             - ON for at least 3.1s
           then:
             # invoke deep sleep
-            - logger.log: "physically invoking deep sleep"
+            - text_sensor.template.publish:
+                id: sleep_state
+                state: "Deep Sleep (manual invoke)"
             - script.execute: prepare_for_sleep
 ````

+Note how the button publishes the *appropriate deep sleep event* to the `text_sensor:` named *sleep_state* before it actually invokes *deep sleep*.

 `on_multi_click:` is the only way you have to respond to a pushed-down button after a given time **without the need for the user to first release it**.
 So whenever a user pushes down the button for at least *3.1s*, the action invokes the *deep sleep* script.

 #### Freely Programmable Buttons
 All the other potential functionalities you may want to associate with this push button are handled via `on_click:`: